 Additionally, tart cherry juice contains significant amounts of flavonoids, a kind of polyphenol with anti-inflammatory and antioxidant characteristics.

-Flavanoids such as quercetin and kaempferol can help to reduce inflammation and provide relief from gout pain.
+Flavanoids such as quercetin and kaempferol can help to reduce inflammation and provide fast relief from gout pain.

 Quercentin has been shown to reduce uric acid levels in the body, which can help prevent gout flares.

 Kaempferol has powerful anti-inflammatory properties that can help reduce the pain and swelling associated with gout.

 Vitamin C also helps to neutralize uric acid in the body, which can help prevent gout flare-ups.

 And potassium helps to regulate electrolytes and improves circulation, which can help the body to flush out toxins that may cause gout flare-ups.

 Together, these ingredients make tart cherry juice one of the foods good for gout.

 Reduced Pain: According to studies, tart cherries can help lessen the pain and stiffness caused by conditions like gout and other joint pain illnesses in addition to aiding in physical rehabilitation.